Our Grassroots History

 - By November, Bowman Elementary, Clarke and Diamond Middle Schools, and Lexington High School have had active Green Teams leading the waste reduction and recycling/composting effort during lunchtime and at events.
 We have reached 100% participation in all Lexington Public Schools!

-- Whitsons Food Service phases out plastic straws.
+- Whitsons Food Service phases out petroleum-based plastic straws and utensils.

 - Plastic bag/film recycling through Trex expands to 8 LPS schools.

-- Joined forces with Lexington Girl Scout troop in proposing and passing bylaw changes to eliminate/reduce plastic beverage straws, plastic stirrers, and expanded polystyrene food serviceware and packaging.
+- Joined forces with Lexington Girl Scout troop in proposing and passing bylaw changes to eliminate/reduce petroleum-based plastic beverage straws and stirrers, and expanded polystyrene food serviceware and packaging.

 - All nine LPS schools are composting and recycling lunch waste every day, diverting 3.3 tons of organic waste from the incinerator each week.